-St. Peter’s prepares, delivers and serves one full evening meal at Grace Lutheran Church in Lancaster, PA.
+St. Peter’s prepares, delivers and serves one full evening meal at Grace Lutheran Church in Lancaster, PA every first Thursday of the month.
 The meal serves about 100-150 members of the community.
 There are many ways that you may serve God and your neighbor through this ministry.
 For more information about schedules and contacts, call the church office.

 Food Cart Ministry

 Located in our church narthex (lobby) are two “Feed My Sheep” shopping carts where non-perishable food items are collected for our local Food Hub, run by the Lancaster County Council of Churches.
 Any food is welcome or accepted, check in the announcements for specific needs each month.